aoloe/photoTweaker/README.md

 - add an asterisk in the title bar if the file has been changed (or a selection is active)
 - on quit, ask [ok, cancel] if image isEdited (if not in script modus)
 - implement the undo
-- implement modifying the selection with the mouse
 - implement modifying the selection with the keyboard
 - add a sample effect
 - add some preferences